jmbenck/django-unity-webgl/README.md

 ### Admin Interface:

-Of course, we can manipulate all that stored data.
+Of course, we can manipulate all that stored data and create new one.
 That is where Django Admin comes on.
 It is a powerful part of Django to manage data and make operations like Create, Read, Update and Delete in such a easy way:

 Once you created an admin user, just access "/admin" url:
 ![](https://github.com/jmbenck/Django-UnityWebGL/blob/master/demonstration/AdmHome.png)